solita/solita.github.com/_posts/2016-03-07-title-missing.md

 (3 rows)
 ```

 Note that result is **invalid**.
-I would expect count in first row to be 2.
-This originates from SQL Specification which
-specifies that (most) aggregate functions should ignore NULL values.
-The weirdest part is that COUNT(\*) does not
-ignore NULLs in similar fashion and thus:
+I would expect count in first row to be 2 because there are tow customers with NULL in id_country.
+This originates from SQL Specification which specifies that (most) aggregate functions should ignore NULL values.
+The weirdest part is that COUNT(\*) does not ignore NULLs in similar fashion and thus:

 ```sql
 SELECT country.name, COUNT(*)